JingbiaoMei/RGCL/Readme.md

 ### Common Issues

 **Training Hangs or Freezes:**
 If training appears to be stuck, this is often related to the FAISS installation.
 Ensure FAISS-GPU is properly installed following the environment setup instructions above.

+---

 # RA-HMD

 ## RA-HMD Stage 1 Code

-The Stage 1 training code for RA-HMD is now available.
-This release is based on an updated version of [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) (newer than the paper implementation) to support Qwen2.5-VL training.
+The Stage 1 training code is based on an updated version of [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) with support for Qwen2.5-VL and newer models.
+(Newer than the version implemented in the original RA-HMD paper.
+Some numbers may vary slightly due to version changes.)

 ### Environment Setup